Monday, March 26, 2012

 In addition to following the Torah, the goal is to do so in order to fulfill God’s will – without ulterior motives – and to fulfill His will as mindfully as possible.
 Before doing a commandment, ask, “What am I about to do and why?
 Before whom am I going to do it?”
 Bring to mind that you perform the commandments before God to fulfill His will and that through them you draw closer to Him.

 e.
 Repent and begin anew.
 Repentance, a precious gift from our Creator, enables us to remove the damaging effects of sin.
 It repairs and restores our connection to God.
 Repentance is best done regularly, as soon as we veer off track.
-To repent, do the following four steps: (A) Feel regret (B) Refrain from the sin (C) Verbally confess to God and ask for forgiveness (D) Make a verbal commitment to do your utmost not to repeat the sin.
+To repent, do the following three steps: (A) Feel regret (B) Verbally confess to God and ask for forgiveness (C) Make a verbal commitment to do your utmost not to repeat the sin.
+(For sins against another, we must first make amends and/or ask for forgiveness.)

 4. Become spiritually refined:

 a.
 Study Torah daily.
-Daily, or at least weekly, study an area that interests you, preferably with a partner.
-Your local synagogue can help you locate one, or you can contact http://www.partnersintorah.org/ and study with someone for free.
+Set aside daily inviolate times to study Torah – even if only to read a few pages from a book.
+Study an area that interests and inspires you, preferably with a partner.
+Your local synagogue can help you locate one, or you can contact http://www.partnersintorah.org/ and study with someone free of charge.

 Social support is crucial for our spiritual, emotional and physical health.
 Make sure you have family members, mentors and/or friends with whom you share your struggles.
 We need people who will encourage us to strive for greatness and reach beyond our comfort zones; people who will celebrate our successes, help us regroup after disappointments, support us during challenging times and set us straight when needed.